minetest-mods/i3/API.md

 i3.new_tab("stuff", {
 	description = "Stuff",
-	image = "image.png", -- Optional, add an image next to the tab description
+	image = "image.png", -- Optional, add an image next to the tab description slots = true -- Optional, whether the inventory slots are shown or not.
+Disabled by default.

 	--
 	-- The functions below are all optional